ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

     }
 </pre>

-The properties are read and managed by the excellent Apache Configurations library.
+By the way.
+And this is really important: Properties are read and managed by the excellent Apache Configurations library.
 Please refer to [their manual](http://commons.apache.org/configuration/) for even more information on advanced usage.